davidebolo1993/cosigtdoc/docs/usecases/usecases.md

     --profile config/slurm
 ```

 The entire workflow can then be run with `sh cosigt_smk.sh`.
+Users may want to refine the regions provided to `--bed` using the [refine](#refine-workflow) mode od cosigt.
+This is not required for with the current example.

 ## Exploring Results